Guide to Micro-Entrepreneur Business in France

 So, unlike under the general regime, you know the amount you are paying each period in tax and social security contributions, although that does not necessarily mean you will be better off adopting this option.

 The reference period for this quotient figure is the current year minus two years.
-So for 2019 the assessment of eligibility is based on your 2017 income, declared in 2018.
+So for 2022 income the assessment of eligibility is based on your 2020 income, declared in 2021.
+So for 2020 your income must not have been higher than the figures above.

 Your ‘global’ net taxable income includes income from other sources, eg pension, lettings.